Please check out the answers to most of your questions below. If you still don't have the answer to your question, please Contact us

 Download AugmentedPro Creator

 , install it on your Windows PC and run it.
 Select New Project, select an existing device for your project or define a new one, and start your new project.
-A first screen is already defined.
-You can insert content in your screen through the Insert menu.
+A first step is already defined.
+You can insert content in your step through the Insert menu.

 When your project is ready, click on the Export button in the File menu, an .app file will be saved on your disk, ready to be played by AugmentedPro Player.
 You can also open the Engine example from the starting page.
 AugmentedPro Creator is free with no time restriction.